TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mmcsd.md

 \endcond
 - MMCSD1 does not support MMC card, UHS-II SD card and SDR50, DDR50 and SDR104.
 - The MMCSD driver doesn't support interrupt mode.
+- The MMCSD driver doesn't support 4-bit and 1-bit bus width transfers for eMMC and 1-bit bus width transfer for SD.
+\cond !SOC_AM62PX
+- The default source impedance of 50 Ohms (Driver Type 0) is only supported for eMMC cards.
+Other driver types are not supported.
+\endcond

 ## Example Usage